-According to latest figures, the average cost of a funeral exceeds 4,000.
-This is not a sum of money that a lot of people have in their bank and releasing fund from the estate to cover for the funeral may not be immediately available.
-It is important to plan ahead as best as you can and here are some things you should consider.
+According to the latest figures, the average cost of a funeral exceeds 4,000.
+This is not a sum of money that a lot of people have in their bank accounts, and releasing funds from the estate to cover the funeral may not be immediately available.
+It is important to plan ahead as best as you can, and here are some things you should consider.

 Funeral or Cremation?